Submit Article

 What Was the Outcome?

-Based on the evidence and analysis, the High Court judge found Teng Boon Leng guilty on both the charge of abduction under Section 366 of the Penal Code and the charge of attempted rape under Section 376(2)(a) read with Section 511 of the Penal Code.
-The judgment does not specify the sentence imposed on Teng.
+The High Court found Teng Boon Leng guilty of both charges.
+On the first charge, he was convicted of abduction under Section 366 of the Penal Code.
+On the second charge, the court convicted him of the reduced charge of attempted simple rape under Section 376(1) read with Section 511 of the Penal Code.

 Why Does This Case Matter?